 Figure 3.
-Each of the responses examined in Experiment 1.
-In all panels, the ASW treatment is depicted in blue, SSA+ASW-exposed specimens are in turquoise and SSI+ASW-exposed specimens are in red.
-None of these treatments differed significantly from one another when the following responses were examined, A) maximum photochemical quantum yield (F_V/F_M), B) the percentage of endoderm tissue filled with symbiotic algae, C) the mitotic index (%), D) oxygen consumption in mgO2 g^{-0.61} h-1, E) the temperature at which Critical Thermal limit 1 was reached (tentacle retraction), and F) the temperature at which Critical Thermal limit 2 was reached (pedal disk detachment).
+Each of the responses was examined in Experiment 1.
+In all panels, the artificial seawater (ASW) treatment is depicted in blue, sodium sulfate (SSA) +ASW-exposed specimens are in turquoise and sodium sulfate (SSI) +ASW-exposed specimens are in red.
+None of these treatments differed significantly from one another when the following responses were examined, A) maximum quantum yield of photosystem II (F_V/F_M), B) the percentage of endoderm tissue filled with symbiotic algae, C) the mitotic index (%), D) oxygen production in mgO2 g^{-0.61} h-1, E) the temperature at which Critical Thermal limit 1 was reached (tentacle retraction), and F) the temperature at which Critical Thermal limit 2 was reached (pedal disk detachment).